shawnweisfeld/usergrouptv/content/videos/crazy-web-performance-with-azure-static-web-apps.md

     {
       "name": "Kevin Griffin",
       "slug": "kevin-griffin",
-      "bio": "<p>Kevin Griffin is an author, teacher, mentor, and consultant focusing in software development.
-He is also an 11-time Microsoft MVP, specializing in ASP.NET and web development.
+      "bio": "Kevin Griffin is an author, teacher, mentor, and consultant focusing in software development.
+He is also an 12-time Microsoft MVP, specializing in ASP.NET, Microsoft Azure, and web application development.
 As an independent consultant, Kevin specializes in helping businesses push their technology stacks into the 21st century.
-You can often find Kevin speaking at conferences and user groups across the country or blogging at https://consultwithgriff.com.</p>", "count": 1
+You can often find Kevin speaking at conferences and user groups across the country or blogging at https://consultwithgriff.com.", "count": 2
     }
   ],
   "ugtvtags": [